-Streamstone is a small library targeted at building scalable event-sourced applications on top of Azure Table Storage.
+Streamstone is a tiny embeddable library targeted at building scalable event-sourced applications on top of Azure Table Storage.
 It has simple, functional style API, heavily inspired by Greg Young’s Event Store.

 To install Streamstone via NuGet, run this command in NuGet package manager console: